JQuilty/android-auto-stub/README.md

 ## Build

 This particular README is written with CalyxOS in mind.
 This is tested on Android 12L on a Pixel 5a.
 I've added `LOCAL_PRODUCT_MODULE := true` to AndroidAuto's `Android.mk` file.
-After pulling down the code from Calyx's repo as documented on their site, the three stub folders should be placed into `calyxos/android12L/prebuilts/`.
+After pulling down the code from Calyx's repo as documented on their site, the three stub folders should be placed into `calyxos/android13/prebuilts/`.

-Next, add the following line in `calyxos/android12L/vendor/calyx/config/common.mk`:
+Next, add the following line in `calyxos/android13/vendor/calyx/config/common.mk`:
 ```
-PRODUCT_PACKAGES += AndroidAuto gappsstub speechservicestub
+PRODUCT_PACKAGES += AndroidAuto
 ```

 ## Verify Build